smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 * dup2
 * execve

-List of all syscalls, their call numbers can be found in: unistd_32.h.
+List of all syscalls and their associated numbers can be found in: unistd_32.h.
 On Kali 2019.4 linux file is located on following location:
 ```
 /usr/include/x86_64-linux-gnu/asm/unistd_32.h
 ```